sgarciafer/canvasfingerprint/README.md

 # canvas fingerprint
 ====================

-This is a reverse analyse of the obfuscated code from https://browserleaks.com/canvas#how-does-it-work that seem to pass all test to obtain an accurate canvas fingerprint.
+This JS code is done reversing and cleaning the really good canvas fingerprint demo from https://browserleaks.com/canvas#how-does-it-work

-Right now is not ready to be used.
+You can just clone and open index.html on your browser to test it out.

-Contribution to clean up and separate the external plugins is welcomed.
+More clean-up is required before being able to use it on a project.